4 Reasons Gaston is Actually the Hero

 Reality: Strategic

-Animals would similarly prefer to convince rivals that a fight isn’t worth the risk yet we don’t give them shit about behaving this way so why do we give Gaston shit?
-In reality, Gaston not actually cocky, he is simply a successful strategist.
+Animals would similarly prefer to convince rivals that a fight isn’t worth the risk.
+So, in reality, Gaston not actually cocky, he is simply a successful strategist.

 Myth: Misogynistic